Some clients withhold their permission for a case to be submitted for the IPA Effectiveness Awards. Here are seven ways to win them over.

 If you think the IPA can help you persuade a reluctant client to participate, please do not hesitate to get in touch.

-You can also find information on all aspects of the Awards in the entry pack.
+Find information on key aspects of the Awards here or download the 2018 entry pack.